hoc-labs/rdb-flexbox-living-social-life/README-home.md

 ![](https://raw.githubusercontent.com/hoc-labs/images/main/rdb-living-social-img4.png)

-### Creating the main layout HTML markup
+## Creating the main layout HTML markup

 Since we haven't done a larger site like this yet, let's walk through the starting markup together.
+We're just going to create the HTML elements/classes without the content (text/images).
+This will allow us to more easily see the overall structure.

+After we're done, and ready to start styling, we can replace our version with a completed version that contains all of the content.

+### Top-level Sections

 First, we'll just create the large sections:
 * **div.container**: the main container to control the width/centering.